MEL - LAX

 The average price of all round-trip flights from Melbourne Airport to Los Angeles clicked on KAYAK for each day over the last 12 months.

-If you are looking for a flight deal from Melbourne to Los Angeles, look for departures on Mondays and avoid leaving on a Friday, as it's usually the priciest day.
-When flying back from Los Angeles, Monday is the cheapest day to fly and Friday is the most expensive.
+If you are looking for a flight deal from Melbourne to Los Angeles, look for departures on Tuesdays and avoid leaving on a Saturday, as it's usually the priciest day.
+When flying back from Los Angeles, Monday is the cheapest day to fly and Tuesday is the most expensive.

 What is the cheapest month to fly from Melbourne Airport to Los Angeles?